Comparing NBN Internet with DSL, Cable, and Satellite Options

 Mark your diaries!
 On installation day, be prepared to welcome the technician:

-• Ensure someone’s home to offer a cuppa (and access) to the technician.
+• Ensure someone’s home offers a cuppa (and access) to the technician.

 DSL